wikimatze/vimfiles/README.md

   - `:Tabularize / {pattern}`
 - [tocdown](https://github.com/matthias-guenther/tocdown): Display the headlines of a markdown document in an extra window.
+- [undotree](https://github.com/mbbill/undotree): Display the undograph for a file
 - [unite](https://github.com/Shougo/unite.vim): A very good and flexible plugin for searching and displaying information
 - [vim-autocomplete](https://github.com/matthias-guenther/vim-autocomplete): Automatically opens  popup menu for completion when entering characters